 As an Integrative Practitioner I am able to draw on a number of theoretical approaches - matching the intervention to the individual client and presenting problems.

 Areas of particular interest/experience include:

-Addictions, Abuse, Anger Management, Anxiety, Bereavement, Depression, Disabilities, General Counselling, Health Related Issues, Identity Problems, Loss, Mens Issues, Mental Health Issues, OCD, Personal Development, Phobias, Post Traumatic Stress, Redundancy, Relationships, Self-Esteem, Self-Harm, Sex Related Issues, Sexuality, Stress, Trauma, Work Related Issues.
+Addictions, Abuse, Anger Management, Anxiety, Bereavement, Death & Dying, Depression, Disabilities, General Counselling, Health Related Issues, Identity Problems, Loss, Mens Issues, Mental Health Issues, OCD, Physical Pain, Personal Development, Phobias, Post Traumatic Stress, Redundancy, Relationships, Self-Esteem, Self-Harm, Sex Related Issues, Sexuality, Stress, Terminal Illness, Trauma, Work Related Issues.
 (This list is not exhaustive).

 I am also a qualified and experienced Clinical Supervisor - currently supervising other therapists privately, those working in palliative care/hopice work and a National Gambling Addictions Association.
 Previously I have supervised therapists working within a pan-London counselling agency for young refugees and asylum seekers, a Cancer-Specialist Service, a national homelessness charity, a south London agency supporting Carers, a GP Surgery and several National and Pan-London Mental Health and Substance Misuse Charities.